adaltas/node-each/README.md

 ## API

-- `call`
+- `call(handler)`
-  Execute one or several items and return a promise with the resolved value.
+  Execute one or several items and return a promise with the resolved value(s).
 Unless the `fluent` option is `false`, it is also possible to chain additional functions.
-- `end(error|options)`
-  Close the scheduler.
-No further items are allowed to register with `call`, or the returned promise is rejected.
-It returns a promise that resolves once all previously scheduled items resolve.
-When `end` is called and the scheduler is in paused state, all paused items are resolved with `undefined` or an error if any.
-  Available options:
-  - `error`
+- `concurrency([level])`
-    Reject the returned promise and every registered item that is not yet executed with an error.
-All scheduled items not yet executed are resolved with an error.
-In `relax` mode, only the promise returned by `end` is rejected with an error.
+  Change the number of items executed in parallel.
-  - `force`
+- `end([error|options])`
-    Skip the execution of registered items that are not yet scheduled for execution.
-The items resolve with undefined or the value associated with the error option.
+  Close the scheduler and ensure no additionnal items is registered.
+The returned promise is resolved once all the scheduled items resolve.
 - `error(error|null)`
   Place the scheduler in an error state, all future registered items will be rejected.
 Use `null` to set the scheduler to a normal state.
 - `options`
-  Get all options with no argument, get a single option with one argument, and set the value of an option with two arguments.
+  Return a promise with all options when no argument or with a single option value when one argument.
+When two arguments are provide as key and value, the promise is resolved when the value is effective.
 - `pause`
   Pause the scheduling of new functions, see the throttling section.
 - `resume`